 Spirit Yachts’ flagship modern classic motor yacht, the Spirit P70, was designed for an experienced motor yacht customer who requested an owner-driven yacht capable of cruising 1,000nm at an average of 18 knots across the North Sea without having to refuel.
 As with all Spirit yachts, the P70 has been completely customised to suit the owner’s itinerary and criteria.

-With regards to the design of the yacht, Spirit Yachts founder and chief designer Sean McMillan explained: “The owner will keep the P70 in the UK and cruise to the Baltic in the summer, so the yacht had to be capable of undertaking long passages in comfort but aesthetically stay true to Spirit’s timeless style and classical elegance.
+When asked about the design brief for the yacht, Spirit Yachts founder and chief designer Sean McMillan explained: “The owner will keep the P70 in the UK and cruise to the Baltic in the summer, so the yacht had to be capable of undertaking long passages in comfort but aesthetically stay true to Spirit’s timeless style and classical elegance.
 He liked the design of our existing power boats, so we combined the flared bow and tumblehome stern from the P40 with the 1930s-style of our sailing yachts and applied it to a larger motor yacht design.
 We added deep bulwarks to allow guests to move around the decks safely, particularly when underway out at sea.”

 The lower deck houses the accommodation and living area.
 Stairs from the main saloon lead down to a forward ensuite owner’s cabin, complete with a bath, and an ensuite single cabin, which doubles up as an office.

 A separate stair case down from the wheelhouse provides access to a single day head and the open plan dining saloon and galley.
 The saloon dining table has a U-shaped port side sofa, with additional seating to starboard, wine storage and a TV.
 The well-equipped galley includes an American style fridge-freezer with built in ice-maker, below floor chest fridge, dishwasher, twin sinks, four burner induction hob, a fan oven and a microwave.
 Aft of the dining area are two twin guest cabins, which share a head and shower.